electronicayciencia/ATECC608-Tools/README.md

 - `sha`: Calculate SHA256 of the message.
 - `state`: Display device internal state.
 - `write_8`: Write data in slot 08.
+- `write_enc`: Write data using a writing key.

 Use cases (multiple commands):

+- `auth_aes_dec`: Decrypt a block of data using a secret symmetric key that requires Authorization
+- `auth_aes_enc`: Encrypt a block of data using a secret symmetric key that requires Authorization
 - `authorize.sh`: Performs a Check MAC with an authorization key in order to tell the device we know that key.
 - `chip_info`: Dump some information about the device.
 - `eyc_original.sh`: Verify an Original EyC component and retrieve verified data from a slot.